Sundown Slim

 Sundown Slim is a 1920 American silent Western film starring Harry Carey.

 Plot

-"Sundown Slim" Hicks (Harry Carey) leaves his life of hobo-poet and starts in as ranch cook at the Concho cattle ranch owned by Jack Corliss (J. Morris Foster).
-The adjoining sheep ranch is owned by David Loring (Duke R. Lee).
-Fadeaway (Charles Le Moyne), a bad cowboy, insults Anita (Mignonne Golden), daughter of the chief sheepherder, and Sundown exacts reprisal.
-Billy (Ted Brooks), Sundown's pal, is induced by Fadeaway to rob a bank.
+"Sundown Slim" Hicks leaves his life of hobo-poet and starts in as ranch cook at the Concho cattle ranch owned by Jack Corliss.
+The adjoining sheep ranch is owned by David Loring.
+Fadeaway, a bad cowboy, insults Anita, daughter of the chief sheepherder, and Sundown exacts reprisal.
+Billy, Sundown's pal, is induced by Fadeaway to rob a bank.
 Sundown takes the blame and goes to jail.
 In the feud between sheepmen and cattlemen, Billy is nursed by Anita.
 The two learn to care for each other, and when Sundown is released from jail and goes to Anita, he sees the situation and surrenders her to Billy, again taking up to lone trail.